Tsi2216/alx_html_css/README.md

 Submit a pull request with a detailed description of your changes.
 License
 This project is licensed under the MIT License.

+By following these guidelines, the Headphones website redesign project can effectively meet its goals and enhance user experience.